Iranian wedding: Khastegāri (courtship)

 Khastegāri (خواستگاری) is the first step of the traditional Iranian courtship process.
-In olden times, when it was time for a young man to get married, his family would look for potential brides who came from families of similar standing in the community.
+In pre-modern times, when it was time for a young man to get married, his family would look for potential brides who came from families of similar standing in the community.
 Once the man, or his family, had decided on a potential bride, the Khastegāri process would take place.

 For this ceremony, one or more representatives of the man's family would visit the woman's family.
 The first visit could be for the parties to become acquainted.
 At each visit, the man's family would present a bouquet of flowers and the women, as good hostesses, would provide tea, fruits and sweets.
 Both the woman and the man had their say in whether or not they would like a follow-up on the visits.
 Once both parties had established serious intentions for the relationship, the man's family would bring sweets and a larger bouquet and officially pop the question.

 In modern Iran, this practice is initiated by the man and woman and their mutual decision to start the Khastegāri (courtship) process.
 The Khastegāri is a one-time formality and it serves to inform the parents of the decision and have their thoughts shared in the process.